SW999/an-slider/README.md

 **An-Slider**
 ================

 An(other) js slider.
-A lightweight and customizable slider component made with pure JavaScript, without any dependencies.
+A lightweight and customizable gallery component made via pure JavaScript, without dependencies.

 **Features**
 ------------